Lyme Disease Is On The Rise Again. Here's How To Prevent It

 "I noticed a roundish red rash above my waistline and it expanded each day," she recalls.
 "I was also feeling sick with exhaustion and achiness."

-Her primary care doctor diagnosed her with Lyme disease, and prescribed a course of antibiotics.
+Her primary care doctor diagnosed her with Lyme disease and prescribed a course of antibiotics.
 After a few months, she felt better.

 "I felt very lucky to have had the rash appear as literally a red flag," Thorne says.
 It's a telltale warning sign of the disease.

 But not everyone with a Lyme infection develops a rash.
 And other symptoms, such as fatigue and aches, overlap with common illnesses.
 So, spotting Lyme disease can be tricky.
-Some people don't realize they're infected, and don't seek medical treatment.
+Some people don't realize they're infected and don't seek medical treatment.

 The Centers for Disease Control and Prevention estimates the actual prevalence of Lyme disease infections is 10 times higher than the number of reported cases.

-Another factor that can contribute to the underreporting of cases, is a lack of effective surveillance and tracking.
+Another factor that can contribute to the underreporting of cases is a lack of effective surveillance and tracking.

 "People just go to their local doctor to be treated," says Peterson, and the doctor may not report the case to the local or state health department.
 Or, if the case is reported by the doctor, he says, sometimes "state health departments have a very difficult time keeping up with the sheer number of cases reports."